As previously revealed

-The Entertainment Software Rating Board (ESRB), along with several major retailers and game trade associations and National PTA representatives, has detailed its 'Commitment To Parents' initiative in a Washington press briefing.
+on Gamasutra, the Entertainment Software Rating Board (ESRB), along with several major retailers and game trade associations, has detailed its 'Commitment To Parents' initiative in a Washington press briefing.